GabrieleMaurina/hanoi/README.md

 # hanoi
-C++ implementation of the Tower od Hanoi
+C++ implementation of the Tower of Hanoi